 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Have your finances been rocked by the coronavirus?
-Your credit card issuer might be willing to offer a helping hand, but you’ll likely have to ask for it.
+If your finances have been rocked by the coronavirus, your credit card issuer might be willing to offer a helping hand, but you’ll likely have to ask for it.

-As America and the rest of the world wrestle with the COVID-19 pandemic, more daily lives are being upended.
-Lockdowns, self-quarantines and other drastic measures to stop the spread of the virus are becoming more common here in the U.S., leading to missed paychecks and unpaid time off from work and other hardships.
+As America and the rest of the world wrestle with the COVID-19 pandemic, more daily lives have been upended as lockdowns, self-quarantines and other drastic measures to stop the spread of the virus led to missed paychecks and unpaid time off from work and other hardships.

-For many Americans, whose financial margin for error is tiny even in the best of economic times, these disruptions can be a really big deal.
-They can make it hard to pay your mortgage, car loan or credit card bill, for example.
-The good news is that these disruptions will likely only be temporary, but that doesn’t make things any easier in the short term.
+For many Americans, whose financial margin for error is tiny even in the best of economic times, these disruptions may have made it hard to pay your mortgage, car loan or credit card bill, for example.

 Fortunately, you can take steps right now to help your situation: the simplest step is to call your credit card issuer and ask for help.